| Aspect | Detail |

 How to Leave Google Fi

-- Keep your Google account - It's separate from Fi
+- Get your Google Fi account number from the Fi app under Account settings

-- Activate new service - Fi cancels automatically
+- Activate your new service — Google Fi cancels automatically when the port completes

 Frequently Asked Questions

-For most users, no. Google Fi is overpriced compared to alternatives like Tello that offer the same T-Mobile network for much less.
+For most people, no. Google Fi is overpriced for domestic use compared to carriers like Tello that offer the same T-Mobile network for 60-70% less.

 Has Google Fi had data breaches?